soramitsu/vue-kakuyaku/packages/core/README.md

 })
 ```

-Each watcher accepts `options` which are identical to those which `watch` accepts.
+Each watcher accepts `options` which are identical to the options that `watch` accepts.

 ### Flatten the state with `flattenState()`